robomq/robomq.io/docs/MQTT.md

 ### Consumer
 The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.

 Next step is to subscribe a topic, so that consumer knows where to listen to.
+You need to set the callback on message before subscribe.
 Once it receives a message from queue bound by the topic, it will call the overridden function `messageArrived()` to print the topic and message payload.
+The second parameter of `subscribe()` function is QoS.

 	private class onMessage implements MqttCallback {
 		public void messageArrived(String topic, MqttMessage message) { System.out.println("Topic: " + topic + ", Message: " + (new String(message.getPayload())));
 		}
+		public void connectionLost(Throwable cause) {}
+		public void deliveryComplete(IMqttDeliveryToken token) {}
 	}

 	onMessage callback = new onMessage();
 	client.setCallback(callback);
-	client.subscribe(topic, 1);	//qos=1
+	client.subscribe(topic, 1)

-When you no longer need it, you can also unsubscribe a topic.

-	client.unsubscribe(topic);

 ### Putting it together

-**producer.java**
+**Producer.java**

 	import org.eclipse.paho.client.mqttv3.MqttClient;
 	import org.eclipse.paho.client.mqttv3.MqttConnectOptions;